CatherineYCChen/ICME_Computing_Refresher_2025/latex.md

 The command creates a partial derivative when you type `\pder{u}{x}`.
 In the command, the first argument is the name of your command.
 The argument in the square brackets is the number of input arguments it takes (which are inputted in sets of curly braces.)
 The third argument is the definition of the function where `#1` and `#2` define where the input arguements go.

 ## Conclusions
-In conclusion, LaTeX is very useful for typing equations and writing papers.
+In conclusion, LaTeX is very useful for typing equations and writing academic or mathematical materials.
 There are many great tools and resources out there to help you write LaTeX more efficiently and effectively.
-However, at the end of the day, it is basically a programming language, so you will likely end up Googling a lot of your questions and you will generally be able resolve all of them with Google's help.
+However, at the end of the day, it is basically a programming language, so you will likely end up Googling a lot of your questions and you will generally be able resolve all of them with Google's help (and the StackExchange: tex.stackexchange.com).

 ## Miscellaneous links
 * Detexify (recognize unknown LaTeX symbols from a drawing): http://detexify.kirelabs.org